 Please note we are an entire volunteer organization.
 Please call the office ahead of time to confirm we are open before making a visit.
 Please contact our office at 770-606-8862 or email Linda Cochran at firstname.lastname@example.org.

-Beginning in 2011, EVHS partnered with Kennesaw State University’s Department of Geographical Information Sciences (GIS) to create a gallery of historically themed maps.
+Beginning in 2011, EVHS partnered with Kennesaw State University’s Department of Geographical Information Sciences (GIS) to create a gallery of historically themed digital maps.
 These maps are interactive and each is designed to illustrate selected Bartow County history topics.
-As of 2016 there are 16 maps.
+As of 2017 there are 18 maps that have been published.

 Chaired by: Debbie Head

 Debbie Head put EVHS on the Social Media stage by taking on the Facebook page and making it a robust site for our membership.
 She works with others in the Society to keep the public informed about events and membership updates.
 The page contains timely photos and content about the Society’s happenings.

 Genealogy classes are available and are held on different levels throughout the year.
 The classes are a service led by Linda Cochran in the EVHS Offices and a fee will be charged.
 Classes are listed in the local paper and in the EVHS Newsletter.
 Please contact Linda Cochran for an updated schedule of classes.

 Historic Awareness Sign Program

 The initiative by the City of Cartersville to establish a preservation ordinance has sparked a renewed interest in the Heritage Sign Program, and the office has been flooded with calls requesting information.
 Currently, over a hundred signs have been purchased since the program began in 1992, with many framed signs being displayed inside homes.
 Awareness of our precious historic resources continues to grow, and we continue to encourage all historic home owners to purchase a sign for their property, especially EVHS members.